NCAR/ccpp-framework/doc/CCPPtechnical/source/HostSideCoding.rst

   * In order to call the initialization routines for the physics, ``ccpp_physics_init`` is called in the ``atmosphere_init`` subroutine of ``atmosphere.F90`` after the included ``ccpp_field_add`` calls for the fast physics.
 For the slow physics, the ‘physics_init’ step of the ``CCPP_step`` subroutine in ``CCPP_driver.F90`` is invoked immediately after the call to the ‘init’ step in the ``atmos_model_init`` subroutine of ``atmos_model.F90``.
 Within the ‘physics_init’ step,  calls to ``ccpp_physics_init`` for all blocks are executed.

   * Note: for the static mode, ``ccpp_physics_init`` is autogenerated and contained within ``ccpp_static_api.F90``.
-As mentioned in the REF## CCPP API section, it can be called to initialize groups as defined in the SDFs or the suite as a whole, depending on whether a group name is passed in as an optional argument.
+As mentioned in the :numref:`CCPP API Section %s <CCPP_API>` , it can be called to initialize groups as defined in the SDFs or the suite as a whole, depending on whether a group name is passed in as an optional argument.

  * Calling ``ccpp_physics_run``